Cannabidiol is a popular natural remedy used for many common ailments.

 - Changes in appetite and weight

 Summary Although CBD is generally considered safe, it can cause adverse reactions like diarrhea and fatigue in some people.
 It may also interfere with certain medications.

-CBD oil has been studied for its potential role in treating many common health issues, including anxiety, depression, acne and heart disease.
+CBD oil has been studied for its potential role in easing symptoms of many common health issues, including anxiety, depression, acne and heart disease.

 For those with cancer, it may even provide a natural alternative for pain and symptom relief.